Best Anonymous Email Services

 Conclusion

-Anonymity exists on a spectrum, and different services protect against different threats.
-If you want to hide your real email from a website you are signing up for, almost any alias or temp email service works.
-If you want to hide your identity from the email service itself, the options narrow significantly — only services that require no signup and collect no personal data qualify.
+Anonymity is a spectrum because different services defend against different threats.
+If you just want to hide your real email from a website you're signing up for, almost any alias or temp email service works.
+If you want to hide your identity from the email service itself, the options narrow down.
+Only services that require no signup and collect no personal data qualify.

-There is an important distinction between privacy and anonymity.
-Privacy means your emails are not readable by others.
-Anonymity means your identity cannot be tied to the email activity.
+There is a real difference between privacy and anonymity.
+Privacy means your emails aren't readable by others.
+Anonymity means your identity can't be tied to your email activity.
 Services like Mailinator and YOPmail fail at both.
-Alias services like SimpleLogin provide strong privacy but not anonymity (they know who you are).
-Disposable services like NukeMail provide both to a casual degree — no identity collected, private inboxes — but would not withstand a determined, resourced adversary.
+Alias services like SimpleLogin provide strong privacy but not anonymity because they know who you are.
+Disposable services like NukeMail provide both to a casual degree.
+They don't collect your identity and keep your inboxes private.
+Just don't expect them to withstand a determined and resourced adversary.

-For most people, the threat model is straightforward: you do not want marketing companies and random websites to have your real email.
-For that purpose, any private temp email service or alias service works.
-If your threat model involves government surveillance or serious adversaries, you need tools beyond email aliases — Tor, encrypted communications, and operational security practices that go far beyond choosing a temp email provider.
+For most people, the threat model is simple.
+You don't want marketing companies and random websites to have your real email address.
+For that purpose, any private temp email service or alias service works fine.
+If your threat model involves government surveillance or serious adversaries, you need tools beyond email aliases.
+Use Tor, encrypted communications and operational security practices that go far beyond choosing a temp email provider.